 If multiple payments are made in cash to satisfy bail and the initial payment does not exceed \$10,000, the initial payment and subsequent payments must be aggregated and the information return must be filed by the 15th day after receipt of the payment that causes the aggregate amount to exceed \$10,000 in cash.
-In such cases, the reporting requirement can be satisfied either by sending a single written statement with an aggregate amount listed or by furnishing a copy of each Form 8300 relating to that payer.
+In such cases, the reporting requirement can be satisfied by sending a single written statement with the aggregate Form 8300 amounts listed relating to that payer.
 Payments made to satisfy separate bail requirements are not required to be aggregated.
 See Treasury Regulations section 1.6050I-2.